When we talk about compassion for parts, we aren’t just talking about dissociative identity disorder and alters.

 So – the compassion for parts approach is all about healing the lost parts trapped in the subconscious to change our conscious reality.

 We do it because we have dissociative identity disorder and learning to work with our alters (or parts) is the only healing option for us but the more deeply we related to and got to know our parts we understood why people relate.
 At first, we got upset that people who didn’t have “parts” were saying they had “parts” too – but then we realized….

 Parts are on a spectrum – just like everything else.
 Everyone has parts – but not everyone has parts that are fully developed personalities with abilities to control their body.
 It still remains true that we all have emotional parts in our subconscious – that’s how the brain functions.

 We believe that the main difference in where the parts fall on the “parts spectrum” is directly related to the age of the body at the time of the trauma and the duration of the trauma that occurred.
-And since trauma is trauma is trauma – just like the author of Ouroboros said in the Winter Issue of TOI Magazine, bullying at school contributed just as much to the trauma they endured as their home environment.
+And since trauma is trauma is trauma, it happens all the time.

 And as therapist @heytiffanyroe recently said on her Instagram, the way kids are treated in school is often later worked on in therapy.

 Our opinion is that because mental health professionals are taught to look for criteria and fixable symptoms instead of underlying trauma responses – “parts” are identified as “symptoms” and true healing can never occur.
 Now of course – these “parts” are not the same as alters in DID – but they would fall somewhere on the parts spectrum, as we see it.

 So while our parts are at the far end of the spectrum from others because of our dissociative identity disorder, the way to healing is still through embracing those parts, comforting those parts, and giving them what they need.